Employment Law for Employers

 If you have questions about the enforceability of a contract or its terms, contact the Law Office of David S. Rich, LLC for a confidential assessment.

 Unlawful Employment Discrimination

-In both New York and New Jersey, federal, state, and municipal laws prohibit most employers from making adverse employment actions based upon an employee or job applicant’s actual or perceived:
+In both Manhattan and New Jersey, federal, state, and municipal laws prohibit most employers from making adverse employment actions based upon an employee or job applicant’s actual or perceived: